Forward and Backward Bellman equations improve the efficiency of EM algorithm for DEC-POMDP: Numerical Experiment

-\section{Numerical experiment}
+\section{Numerical Experiment}

-In this section, we compare the performance of EM, BEM, and MBEM by numerical experiments of four benchmarks for DEC-POMDP: Broadcast \cite{hansen2004dynamic}, Recycling robot \cite{amato2012optimizing}, Wireless network \cite{pajarinen2011a} and Box pushing \cite{seuken2012improved}.
-Detailed settings such as the state transition probability, the observation probability, and the reward function are described at http://masplan.org/problem\_domains.
-We implement EM, BEM, and MBEM in C++.
+In this section, we compare the performance of EM, BEM, and MBEM using numerical experiments of four benchmarks for DEC-POMDP: broadcast \cite{hansen2004dynamic}, recycling robot \cite{amato2012optimizing}, wireless network \cite{pajarinen2011a}, and box pushing \cite{seuken2012improved}.
+Detailed settings such as the state transition probability, the observation probability, and the reward function are described at \url{http://masplan.org/problem\_domains}, accessed on 22nd June, 2020.
+We implement EM, BEM, and MBEM in~C++.

-Fig. \ref{Fig: experiment} shows the experimental results.
-In all experiments, the number of agent $N=2$, the discount factor $\gamma=0.99$, the upper bound of the approximation error $\varepsilon=0.1$, and the size of the memory available to the $i$-th agent $|\mcal{Z}^{i}|=2$.
+Figure \ref{Fig: experiment} shows the experimental results.
+In all the experiments, we set the number of agent $N=2$, the discount factor $\gamma=0.99$, the upper bound of the approximation error $\varepsilon=0.1$, and the size of the memory available to the $i$th agent $|\mcal{Z}^{i}|=2$.
 The size of the state $|\mcal{X}|$, the action $|\mcal{A}^{i}|$, and the observation $|\mcal{Y}^{i}|$ are different for each problem, which are shown on each panel.
-We note that the size of the state $|\mcal{X}|$ is small in the Broadcast (a,e,i) and the Recycling robot (b,f,j), while that is large in the Wireless network (c,g,k) and the Box pushing (d,h,l).
+We note that the size of the state $|\mcal{X}|$ is small in the broadcast (a,e,i) and the recycling robot (b,f,j), whereas it is large in the wireless network (c,g,k) and the box pushing (d,h,l). \end{paracol}